 As a concerto soloist, Kate has performed many times with the Elmhurst Symphony, with whom she is Assistant Concertmaster.
 Other concerto appearances have included the works of Beethoven, Sibelius, Mozart, Haydn, Saint-Saëns, Bloch, and more with the Mid-Columbia Symphony, Whiting Park Festival Orchestra, South Orange County Chamber Orchestra, and others.

 As an ensemble member, she has recorded for Cedille Records with Camerata Chicago, as well as the Chicago Jazz Philharmonic and Ensemble Nouvelle Epoque.
-She has performed with Chicago-area orchestras including the Grant Park Symphony, Music of the Baroque, and the Chicago Philharmonic Orchestra.
+She has performed with Chicago-area orchestras including the Lyric Opera Orchestra, Grant Park Symphony, Music of the Baroque, and the Chicago Philharmonic Orchestra.

 Kate is passionate about teaching violinists of all levels and has held teaching assistantships at the Eastman School of Music, Northwestern University, and the Meadowmount School of Music.
 She is a frequent guest clinician, adjudicator, and chamber music coach with various schools and youth orchestras in Chicago.
 She currently holds teaching positions at Lake Forest College, Northwestern University Music Academy, and her private studio in Evanston, Illinois.
 Her students have won top prizes at the Illinois Music Association State Olympics and are members of area orchestras including the Chicago Youth Symphony and Midwest Young Artists.
 In June 2016 and 2017, some of her top students performed in the Grant Park Young Artists’ Showcase alongside some 60 of their peers from music schools throughout Chicago.